mrshabel/auth-service/README.md

 # Authentication Microservice

-This microservice application provides authentication and authorization functionalities using OAuth 2.0 with Google integration.
+This microservice application provides authentication and authorization functionalities using OAuth 2.0 with Google, and GitHub integration.
 It handles user authentication, session management, granular permission management, and JWT-based authorization for secure access to resources.

 ## Getting Started